yamatogun/100-days-of-code/log.md

 **thoughts**
 web dev errors are sometimes quite vague which makes them difficult to debut.
 I guess experience matters a lot.

+### Day 20: Monday, December 25th

+**today's progress**
+- coding interview training: how to get the highest product of 3 integers

+**thoughts**
+not much time to practice due to the christmas eve, and my routine is disturbed

+### Day 21: Tuesday, December 26th

+**today's progress**
+almost nothing except some newsread

+**thoughts**
+i need to be more thorough and meticulous, i am losing my productivity these days

+### Day 22: Wednesday, December 27th

+**today's progress**
+- exercise on Exercism: pangram
+- documentation about unit testing: unittest, fixtures, mock module

+**thoughts**
+not my most productive day.
+Would have liked to work on the app.